codr7/sw/README.md

 `[42]`

 ### Functions
-`do` arranges for its body to be evaluated at run time in the context where `:` was called.
+`do` arranges for its body to be evaluated at run time in the context where the definition was referenced.

 ```
 is-42: (Int;Bit) do 42 =;